lightbend/cloudflow/docs/Getting Started.md

   )
 ```

-cloudflow offers a few plugins that abstract quite a bit of boilerplates necessary to build a complete application.
-In this example we use the plugin `CloudflowAkkaStreamsApplicationPlugin` that provides you all building blocks of developing an Akka Streams based cloudflow application.
+Cloudflow offers several sbt plugins that abstract quite a bit of boilerplates necessary to build a complete application.
+In this example we use the plugin `CloudflowAkkaStreamsApplicationPlugin` that provides you all building blocks of developing an Akka Streams based Cloudflow application.

 > **Note:** You can use multiple plugins to develop an application that uses multiple runtimes (Akka, Spark, Flink etc.).
 For simplicity of this example we will be using only one.

-The above build script is standard Scala sbt - the only difference is the lugin which we provide as part of cloudflow.
+The above build script is standard Scala sbt - the only difference is the plugin which we provide as part of Cloudflow.

 ### Schema first approach

-In cloudflow streamlets work with optional inputs and outputs that are statically typed.
+In Cloudflow streamlets work with optional inputs and outputs that are statically typed.
 The types represent objects that the specific input / output can handle.
-The first step in application development is to encode the objects in the form of avro schema. cloudflow will generate appropriate classes corresponding to each schema.
+The first step in application development is to encode the objects in the form of [avro schema](https://avro.apache.org/docs/current/).
+Cloudflow will generate appropriate classes corresponding to each schema.

 Let's start building the avro schema for the domain objects that we need for the application.
 These schema files will have an extension `.avsc` and will go directly under `src/main/avro` in the project structure that we discussed earlier.